Print This Post Print This Post Email this Article to a friend Email this Article to a friend

 How Prevalent is Obesity

-There can be no doubt that overweight men and women are much more likely to develop coronary disease, and are stricken by coronary attacks at an earlier age.
+There can be no doubt that over men and women are much more likely to develop coronary disease, and are stricken by coronary attacks at an earlier age.
 This is mostly due to the fact that stout people tend to indulge themselves, and eat more fats than the slim or trim individual, whose appetite is not so big.

 How Much Hard Fat do We Eat?